Puzzle & Dragons Z + Super Mario Bros. Edition

 Puzzle & Dragons Z + Puzzle & Dragons: Super Mario Bros.
 Edition is a 2015 role-playing puzzle video game for Nintendo 3DS developed by GungHo Online Entertainment.
 It is a compilation of Puzzle & Dragons Z (2013) and Puzzle & Dragons: Super Mario Bros.
 Edition (2015) from the Puzzle & Dragons series for North America and Europe.
 Before the bundled game was announced, the first game was released in Japan on December 12, 2013, and was released in Japan on April 29, 2015.
 The bundled game was released in May 2015 for North America, Europe, Australia and South Korea.

 Development

 On May 3, 2013, GungHo revealed a spin-off for the Nintendo 3DS named Puzzle & Dragons Z during the Puzzle & Dragons Fan Appreciation Festival 2013.
 The game was released in Japan on December 12, 2013.
 Gameplay is identical to the mobile game, but it adds role-playing elements such as towns and non-player characters.

 Puzzle & Dragons: Super Mario Bros.
 Edition for the Nintendo 3DS features characters from the Super Mario series in gameplay similar to that from Puzzle & Dragons Z, including an overworld and story.
 It was released on April 29, 2015, in Japan as a standalone title.

 The bundled game for North America, Europe, Australia, and South Korea was first announced on January 14, 2015 and was released on May 22, 2015.

+Gameplay

+Puzzle & Dragons: Super Mario bros.
+Edition is a match-three game with a grid consisting of 30 orbs: six columns and five rows.
+One orb can be moved around at a time, displacing other orbs as they are moved and allowing orbs to be matched.
+Each team can have up to five members, who attack when orbs of their element are matched.
+Besides the orbs that are respective to each monster attribute, there are also heart orbs, which heal the player when matched, and "Z" orbs, which attack all enemies when matched.
+In Puzzle & Dragons, attributes deal double damage against those they are strong against.
+In the Super Mario Bros. edition, this value is lowered to 150%.

+The grid used to move orbs is placed on the 3DS's bottom screen, with the party's icons, the player's HP, and the enemy being placed on the top screen.
+The game is turn-based, with each enemy attacking after a set amount of turns.
+By using the 3DS's shoulder buttons, or the D-pad, the player can target a particular enemy.